 Snake on Slender Moon

-This artist used a mix of line and dot work to create the pictured mountain moon tattoo.
+Here, a mix of line and dot work creates an intricate mountain moon tattoo.
 The crescent shape makes the perfect framing for a second visual placed within.

 Delicate Line Work

-A super delicate piece made with the light hand of a professional.
-The geometric moon tattoo is comprised of separate single-line elements, placed together to create a full picture.
+A super delicate piece made with the light hand of a professional, this crescent moon tattoo comprises precise line work, placed together to create a full picture.

 Feathers and Flowers

 Crescent moons provide a lot of opportunities to serve as a base for hanging decoration.
 Here, we have feathers, jewels, and flowers trickling off the moon like a dreamcatcher.

 Gradient Moon with Detailed Flowers

 This floral moon tattoo is hyper-detailed in the petals and leaves.
 The moon comprises a series of delicate dots, but pops to equal effect when juxtaposed with the bulk of the piece.

 Minimal Sunrise Moon